 | Cycle length | 4 to 8 weeks on, 4+ weeks off |

-This is educational.
-SS-31 is a research peptide, is not FDA-approved, and is not intended for human consumption outside a clinical trial.
+This is educational, not medical advice.
+SS-31 is a research peptide and is not approved for human use outside a clinical trial.

 Get your custom peptide protocol: